Sargis-Hovsepyan/Sargis-Hovsepyan/README.md

 ## 🙂 Profile

-Here you can find the projets that I do at 42.
-If you need anything like a bit of help for a project 🗣️, explanations of my codes 💬, or want to have a drink together 🍻, you can find me on discord (Nathaniel#6654).
+Here you can find the projets that I do at 42 and in general.
+If you need anything like a bit of help for a project 🗣️, explanations of my codes 💬, or want to have a drink together 🍻, you can find me on discord tagged as Nathaniel (Nathaniel#6654).